bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 ## EnrichmentMap

-*	A circle (node) is a genee-set (pathway) enriched in genes that we used as input in g:Profiler (frequently mutated genes).
+*	A circle (node) is a gene-set (pathway) enriched in genes that we used as input in g:Profiler (frequently mutated genes).

 *	edges (lines) represent genes in common between 2 pathways (nodes).